kilianbreathnach/resume/resume.md

 :   __Probabilistic Sky Catalogue (with Prof. David Hogg)__

     - Modeling crowdsourced astronomical images with tools from <a href="http://astrometry.net/">`astrometry.net`</a> and <a href="http://thetractor.org/">`thetractor.org`</a> to build a probabilistic catalogue of astronomical objects from 100k+ images
-    - *Skills:* Statistical modeling, programming, data mining and analysis, model selection, data visualisation
+    - *Skills:* Statistical modeling, data mining, visualisation, model selection

 __University of Aarhus, Denmark__ </br> <span>*Sep 2010 - Jan 2011*</span>
 :   __Asteroseismology thesis project (with Prof. Jørgen Christensen-Dalsgaard)__